Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Introduction

+Gaussian process (GP) is a promising approach to account for model discrepancies.
+The basic assumption is that the quantities of interest at different design points obey multivariate joint Gaussian distributions.
+With this assumed correlation, Bayesian updating can be used to infer the distribution of the QoI in the entire field from the data available at certain locations.
+Results obtained from the Bayesian inference can be viewed as a probabilistic response surface, i.e., mean predictions with quantified uncertainties.
+Gaussian processes are routinely used to construct the prior in geostatistic and atmospheric inverse problems~\cite{cressie1993statistics,gourdji2008global,rodgers2000inverse}.
+In engineering design optimization it is used to build surrogate models based on simulations performed at a small number of points in the parameter space~\cite{forrester2007multi,xiong2008new}.
 Kennedy and O'Hagan~\cite{kennedy2000pre} developed the first multi-model prediction framework accounting for model discrepancies by using Gaussian process and Bayesian inference.
 An important assumption of their framework is that the predictions from different levels are auto-regressive.
-That is, the higher-level model prediction $z^H$ is related to the lower level model prediction $z^L$ by a regressive coefficient $\rho$ and a discrepancy $\delta$, i.e., $z^L = \rho z^L + \delta$, where $\delta$ is described by a GP.
-Another assumption is that the priors for the prediction of each model can be described by stationary GP.
+That is, the higher-level model prediction $z^H$ is related to the lower level model prediction $z^L$ by a regressive coefficient $\rho$ and a discrepancy $\delta$, i.e., $z^H =\rho z^L + \delta$, where $\delta$ is described by a GP.
+Another assumption is that the prior for the prediction of each model can be described by stationary GP.
 Simulation data obtained from all models are then used to infer the predictions of the highest-fidelity model.
-More than a decade after being proposed, this elegant and powerful framework has yet to find widespread use in the engineering community, particularly in CFD applications.
-Recent applications in the statistics community include Refs.~\cite{higdon2004co} and \cite{le2013bayesian}.
-A major obstacle for its application in engineering systems with complex physics is the GP assumption on priors of model predictions.
-As response surfaces in engineering and particularly in fluid dynamics are often highly complex and regime-dependent, this assumption should be revisited.
+More than a decade after being proposed, although this multi-fidelity modeling framework has been used and developed in mechanical and optimizations~\cite{xiong2008new,park2016remarks}, it has yet to find widespread use for the CFD applications, and thus much more investigations are still needed.